rsljr/edgarParser/README.md

 ## Executive compensation ##

-The function [get_executive_compensatio()](https://github.com/rsljr/python-edgar/blob/master/get_exectuvive_compensation.ipynb) parses the form DEF14A to extract the "summary compensation table".
+The function [get_executive_compensation()](https://github.com/rsljr/python-edgar/blob/master/get_exectuvive_compensation.ipynb) parses the form DEF14A to extract the "summary compensation table".
 The function identifies the table and transforms it into a tidy dataframe.
 It works better with fillings submitted after 2004 (see caveats in the function description).

 ## 8-K form disclosure ##

-There are two functions available for 8-K filings: [get_items()](https://github.com/rsljr/python-edgar/blob/master/get_8K.ipynb) and [get_item_text()](https://github.com/rsljr/python-edgar/blob/master/get_8K.ipynb).
-The *get_items()* identifies which items are mentioned in the form.
+The function [parse_8k_filing()]()(https://github.com/rsljr/python-edgar/blob/master/get_8K.ipynb) parses 8-K forms to extract disclosed items and their associated text.
 You can check the page [Expansion of Form 8-K Items](https://www.sec.gov/rules/final/33-8400.htm) to see item meaning.
-The *get_item_text()* parses the 8-K filing and extracts the text associated with the item.

 Visit [Accessing EDGAR Data](https://www.sec.gov/edgar/searchedgar/accessing-edgar-data.htm) to know more about EDGAR.